What is Jackfruit? + 9 Vegan Jackfruit Recipes

 Jackfruit has become all the rage in the food world lately!
 Maybe you’ve seen the gigantic, spiky fruit in your produce section, canned in brine, or in pre-made packages near the tofu.
 Maybe you’ve even tried a few jackfruit recipes yourself.
-Or, maybe you’re not really sure what jackfruit is and are wondering, what the heck is all the fuss about??
+Or, maybe you’re not really sure what it is and are wondering, what the heck is all the fuss about??

 But, don’t be fooled, jackfruit has been around for a long time.
 And it’s trending now not just as a meat substitute, but as a crop that could help solve major world problems.
 I guess you could say jackfruit is a jack of all trades (HA), with plenty of uses globally and in your own kitchen.
-So let’s get to know jackfruit a bit better:
+So let’s get to know this fruit a bit better:

 What is Jackfruit?

-One of the things that makes jackfruit so awesome is its versatility.
+One of the things that makes this fruit so awesome is its versatility.
 It can be eaten when ripe as a sweet fruit, or cooked when unripe to bulk up savory dishes.
 Jackfruit is actually a “multiple fruit,” which means it’s made up of hundreds and sometimes thousands of individual flowers inside.
-When a jackfruit is cut open, you find tons of fleshy pods inside that are edible.
+When it’s is cut open, you find tons of fleshy pods inside that are edible.
 The fibrous fruit is a great source of fiber, and it’s known for its unique smell—some say it’s sweet and fruity, others liken it to stinky feet or pet food.
 And, though jackfruit skin isn’t edible, the seeds can also be used in many ways and are extremely nutritious.

 What Does Jackfruit Taste Like?

-A sweet subtle blend of tropical fruits, like pineapple, banana, mango, and apple
+- A sweet subtle blend of tropical fruits, like pineapple, banana, mango, and apple

-A mellow, peachy, pear-like fruit
+- A mellow, peachy, pear-like fruit

-Juicy Fruit chewing gum
+- Juicy Fruit chewing gum

 Ripe jackfruit has a naturally sweet and subtle flavor, which makes it popular in desserts across southeast Asia.
-Once the fleshy pods are extracted and deseeded, they can be used in cakes and custards, mixed into shaved ice, or even turned into jackfruit ice cream!
-Sometimes the sweet fruit is even freeze-dried into crunchy jackfruit chips.
+Once the fleshy pods are extracted and deseeded, they can be used in cakes and custards, mixed into shaved ice, or even turned into ice cream!
+Sometimes the sweet fruit is even freeze-dried into crunchy chips.

-Savory and tangy, with just a hint of sweetness
+- Savory and tangy, with just a hint of sweetness

-Often compared to the taste of artichoke hearts
+- Often compared to the taste of artichoke hearts

-A fairly neutral flavor that can easily take on other flavors
+- A fairly neutral flavor that can easily take on other flavors

 When you bite into young, unripe jackfruit, it’s dense and hearty like meat.
 It’s been nicknamed gacch-patha in parts of India, which means “tree mutton.”
 Jackfruit doesn’t quite taste like meat on its own, but it can easily fool you into believing it’s meat when cooked in the right dish with the right flavors.
 It’s popular in curries, on top of salads, and now in vegan pulled “pork” sandwiches.
 The heartiness makes it a great vegetarian or vegan substitute for meat, especially if you’re transitioning into a meatless or plant-based lifestyle.

-Is Jackfruit Healthy?
+Is It Healthy?